All upcoming and completed audits are listed within the "Manage Audits" sub-module

 Conducting a self audit within the Simplifya iOS app

-For users conduct an audit on the iPad, syncing the audit is the way that the local audit data (questions, answers, photos, notes) goes from the tablet and back to Simplifya's database.
+For users conducting the audit using the iOS app, syncing the audit is how the audit data (questions, answers, photos, notes) is transferred from the iPhone/iPad to Simplifya's database.

 Step 4: Review the audit

-Once you've synced the audit (for the iPad) or completed it on the web app, the audit will be in the "In Review" stage.
-This your chance to review your answers, add to your notes, add more pictures.
-It's also a good opportunity to revisit any questions marked as "Pending" to see if you can uncover the answers.
+After clicking the "Complete Audit" button (and subsequently syncing the audit if using the iOS app), the audit will be in the "In Review" stage.
+This gives the auditor the chance to review (and change) their answers, add to their notes, and add more pictures.
+It's also a good opportunity to revisit any questions marked as "Pending."

-Log into the website and navigate to the "Manage Audits" sub-module.
-Your audit will appear in the list of audits with a blue label.
+To review the audit, the auditor must log into Simplifya on a computer and navigate to the "Manage Audits" sub-module.
+The audit will appear in the list of audits with a blue label.

 |Tip: If you're having trouble identifying which audit is yours (and you don't remember the audit number), look at the "Due Date" for the audits in the list.|

-When reviewing the audit, you'll notice that we don't give you the compliance status of the question.
-That's on purpose, and to help you maintain the most accurate answer while conducting an audit (not the most compliant).
+During the "In Review" stage, we don't provide the compliance status of the question.
+That's on purpose, and to help maintain the most accurate answer (not the most compliant).

 Note: Any user with access to an audit can review it.
 Also, there is no limit to the amount of time an audit can be "In Review".